ferrithemaker/lifebox/mutations/README.md

 This script allows you to simulate the evolution of a species through diferent kinds of mutations (positive / negative).

-The output of the program allows us to analyze the amount of accumulated mutations throughout the generations of individuals of the species.
+The output of the program allows us to analyze the amount of accumulated mutations throughout the generations of specie's individuals.

 ## evolution.py